23+ Miles from Nanakuli to the Aloha Stadium

 In December 2019, the Hawaii Department of Transportation selected a contractor (Grace Pacific) to build the Leeward Bikeway from Waipahu Depot Rd to Philippine Sea Rd.
 Another giant step closure to realizing the project.
 HDOT anticipates construction will begin in early to mid 2020.

 Important Update 10/30/19 – Major Progress

-On 10/10/19, the Hawaii Department issued a request for bidders to construct the Leeward Bikeway from Waipahu Depot Rd to Philippine Sea Rd.
+On 10/10/19, the Hawaii Department of Transportation issued a request for bidders to construct the Leeward Bikeway from Waipahu Depot Rd to Philippine Sea Rd.
 This a major milestone.
 HDOT should have a construction contractor on board by February/March 2020 and construction should begin soon after.
 Construction is anticipated to take 1 year (it includes building two new bridges), so hopefully we’ll be riding it by early 2021.

 In the works since 1977, the Leeward Bikeway will run along the mauka side of the Oahu Rail & Land Company (OR&L) train tracks.
 In 1980, the Federal government transferred the land title for the railroad right-of-way to the State of Hawaii with the condition that the property serve as a multi-use path for bicyclists and pedestrians.
 The Leeward Bikeway will start from the Pearl Harbor Bike Path, link up with the West Loch Shoreline Park, run across the Ewa Plain, and out to Nanakuli.

 The Department of Transportation Leeward Bikeway Project is designed, planned and funded.
 All we need is your voice to get it built.
 We offer free informational presentations and exploratory rides.
 Become a supporter and add your business, organization or community name to the List of Endorsers on our website.

 1977: The Leeward Bikeway was included in the first Bike Plan Hawaii.